 I have a constantly evolving Eurorack system that I love to jam with; I sometimes work on recorded projects, but more often than not Eurorack is just a fun way for me to play around with music and experiment with sound, melodies, and song structure.
 I used to compose a bit more than I do now -- I’m slowly trying to get back to that.

 I’m an introvert, so most of my hobbies stay at home, but I’ll occasionally go out to take a hike, do some field recording, find a nice vegan restaurant, or do some cooking.
-I’m not big on live music, but I occasionally go to a club to awkward stand in a corner and listen to electronica.
+I’m not big on live music, but I occasionally go to a club to awkwardly stand in a corner and listen to electronica.

 I think I’ve aided in the design of about 30 modules at this point, but Desmodus Versio is the real high point for me.
 Years ago when I first met Stephen I told him I was hoping he’d make a reverb, and it was a fun experience actually being part of the team when it came to fruition.
 I also pushed outside of our usual panel art style, and I thought it turned out really well.